Vyral/gary-jacklin-recruiting/_posts/2020-05-07-practical-advice-for-times-of-crisis.md

 {% include youtube.html %}

-<center><em>Advice is only good if it’s practical and easily applied to one’s life.
-Today I’m sharing some tips that I believe anyone can benefit from—they certainly changed my life.</em></center>
+<center><em>Advice is only good if it&rsquo;s practical and easily applied to one&rsquo;s life.
+Today I&rsquo;m sharing some tips that I believe anyone can benefit from&mdash;they certainly changed my life.</em></center>

 <br>Dealing with a crisis requires a firm foundation and a resilient outlook.
 Years ago, some practical advice was passed along to me that truly changed my life.
 People label me an optimist as if optimism were some sort of trait I was born with, but they fail to realize that **optimism is a choice that everyone has to make each day**.